-When George C. Scott lost the Best Supporting Actor Oscar to George Chakiris in West Side Story (1961), it essentially started the actor's longstanding feud with the Academy over the fact that political decisions were involved in the choice of who won.
+George C. Scott refused his Oscar nomination in the Best Supporting Actor category because he didn't believe in actors competing against each other unless if were playing the exact same role.
+But when he lost the Best Supporting Actor Oscar to George Chakiris in West Side Story (1961), it essentially started for good the actor's longstanding feud with the Academy over the fact that political decisions were involved in the choice of who won.
 This ultimately led to Scott rejecting the Oscar he won in 1970 for his performance in Patton (1970).

 There's a misconception that the character Minnesota Fats is based on the real Minnesota Fats (Rudolf Wanderone Jr.).
 Actually, the character appeared in the book and the film before Wanderone, who up until this time had called himself "New York Fats", appropriated the name.